canadalearningcode/glc-gamemaking-with-scratch/README.md

 2 Days To Go

 * Update the slides (in a text editor):
-    * Insert the network info and bit.ly link to Scratch class in the opening slide
+    * Insert the network info and bit.ly link to the Scratch class (Slide 1 and 21)
-    * Edit the facilitator info (slide 2 + final slide) with your photo and details
+    * Edit the facilitator info with your photo and details (Slide 2 and 22)
-    * Edit the Agenda (slide 5) to adjust timing and/or activities (if applicable)
+    * Edit the Agenda to adjust timing and/or activities, if applicable (Slide 5)

 1 Day to Go